-There are four terminals at KBOS: A (consisting of a main and satellite terminal), B, C, and E. Terminal E is the only terminal with customs processing and any international arrivals, including from domestic carriers, park at Terminal E. International departures can originate from terminals A, B, C, or E. The list of airlines operating at Boston is shown below.

-"Heavy" aircraft can be accommodated at all terminals.
+There are four terminals at KBOS: A (main and satellite), B, C, and E. US Customs is in Terminal E; all international arrivals, except those from preclearance airports, will use Terminal E. Most international departures from domestic carriers depart from Terminals A, B, and C. "Heavy" aircraft can be accommodated at all terminals.
 If you have up-to-date scenery, you will find places to park transatlantic flights at gates at each terminal.